Middleham: Other notable finds

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale transmitter.

+Local radio stations are BBC Radio York on 104.3 FM, BBC Radio Tees can also be received on 95.0 FM, Greatest Hits Radio York & North Yorkshire on 103.5 FM and Dales Radio on 104.9 FM.

+The town is served by the local newspapers, The Northern Echo and Darlington & Stockton Times.

 Geography and geology

 The town lies between 400 and 500 ft above ordnance datum.
 The valley of the River Ure below the town has an altitude of 325 ft and the summit of the hill to the south-west of the town of 850 ft.
 The parish contains 2155 acre of land, mostly permanent pasture with about 150 acre arable.
 The topsoil is mixed.
 The valley has modern alluvial terraces and gravel deposits, but the subsoil is mainly limestone, intersected here and there by sandstone with plate.
 There is a known vein of lead in the northern part of the parish.
 Braithwaite lead mine lies just outside the parish borders.